qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/loadlayer.rst

-Similarly to vector layers, raster layers can be loaded using the addRasterLayer function of the :class:`QgisInterface`:
+Similarly to vector layers, raster layers can be loaded using the addRasterLayer function of the :class:`QgisInterface <qgis.gui.QgisInterface>`_ object:

 .. code-block:: python

     iface.addRasterLayer("/path/to/raster/file.tif", "layer name you like")

-This creates a new layer and adds it to the map layer registry (making it appear in the layer list) in one step.
+This creates a new layer and adds it to the current project (making it appear in the layer list) in one step.

 Raster layers can also be created from a WCS service: